 The right amount of carrots will vary from dog to dog.
 In general, larger dogs can eat more carrots than smaller dogs.
 Certain breeds are prone to more digestive sensitivity than others.

 When you first try to give your dog carrots, try giving them a small amount at first and wait a few hours to see how they feel.
 Check their stool to see if there is any noticeable difference.
-If everything seems fine, you can give them more and continue gauging the result.
+You can give them more if everything seems fine and continue gauging the result.

 More Dog-Related Questions: Can Dogs Eat Slime and Can Dogs Eat Canned Chicken?